vanhoefm/fragattacks/research/README.md

 | -------------------------------------- | ---------------------------------
 | <div align="center">*A-MSDU attacks (§3)*</div>
 | `ping I,E --amsdu-fake`                | If this test succeeds, the A-MSDU flag is ignored (§3.5).
-| `ping I,E --amsdu-fake --amsdu-ssp`    | Check if the A-MSDU flag is authenticated but then ignored (§3.5).
+| `ping I,E --amsdu-fake --amsdu-spp`    | Check if the A-MSDU flag is authenticated but then ignored (§3.5).
 | `amsdu-inject`                         | Send A-MSDU frame whose start is also a valid LLC/SNAP header (§3.2).
 | `amsdu-inject-bad`                     | Same as above, but against targets that incorrectly parse the frame.
 | <div align="center">*Mixed key attacks (§4)*</div>